Getting your Trinity Audio player ready...

 Imposter syndrome is an anxiety disorder that many successful people experience.
 It’s the irrational fear of being seen as a fraud.
 If you doubt your abilities and think that other people are smarter or more capable than you, you’re suffering from imposter syndrome.

 Trying to be perfect at everything and constantly comparing yourself to others are two of the main causes of imposter syndrome.
-When it comes to imposter syndrome, there are three things that can make all the difference:
+When it comes to imposter syndrome, three things can make all the difference:

 Remind Yourself That It’s Normal